elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Added prod flavor for production grade defaults.
 - Command to add new machines.
 - Support for cloning and replacing nodes but with a different image.
+- Support for upgrading the Kubernetes control plane.

 ### Fixed